I have something that I think would be interesting for the newspapers, how do I get it published?

 Why did delivery continue after my money ran out?

 Delivery continues unless we are notified.
-Most subscribers enjoy the subscription and choose to continue the service after the initial subscription expires.
+Most subscribers enjoy the subscription and choose to continue the service after the initial subscription expires, we continue to delivery the paper for a few days while we wait for your payment.

 Why can't I speak directly with the carrier or district manager?